isaaclyman/novel-word-count-obsidian/README.md

 **Alignment.** Choose where data is displayed relative to file/folder names: Inline, Right-aligned, or Below.
 All alignments work well with vanilla Obsidian, but Inline has the greatest compatibility with custom themes and plugins.

-**Show same data on folders.** By default, the same data types are shown on notes and folders.
+**Folders: Same data as Notes.** By default, the same data types are shown on notes and folders.
 You can toggle this setting off to choose different data types to show on folders only.

+**Root: Same data as Notes.** By default, the same data types are shown on notes and the vault itself.
+You can toggle this setting off to choose different data types to who on the vault only.

+**Label opacity.** By default, count data is shown with an opacity value of 0.75 (meaning 25% transparent).
+You can raise or lower this value to make labels in the File Explorer more or less visible, respectively.

 **Include file/folder names.** Only counts the text of notes with paths matching the indicated terms.
 This setting is case-sensitive and comma-separated.
 Any term starting with `!` will be _excluded_ instead of included.
 At least one file must be matched or the setting will be ignored. _For example:_ If you set this to `Included, CountMe`, it will match folders called `Included`, `Included Folder`, `CountMe Please`, `My Included CountMe`, etc., and notes called `Included.md`, `CountMe Note.md`, etc., but _not_ folders or notes called `included` or `countme` or `somethingelse`.
 If there are no folders or notes in your vault with the terms `Included` or `CountMe`, the setting will be ignored and all notes will be counted.
 If you set this to `!Excluded, CountMe`, it will match folders and files with the term `CountMe` _unless_ they also contain the term `Excluded` in their path.